babashka/nbb/README.md

 ## Usage

-Then from some other dir, install some NPM libraries to use in the script.
+Install some NPM libraries to use in the script.
 E.g.:

 ```
 $ npm install csv-parse